sixthcolumn/openwms/remoteApp/piApp/epri/readme.txt

 I found that I had to double-click sometimes more than once with my finger on touch screen to get app to come up.
 In spite of twirling 'wait' icon

+NEW

+there is now a config.xml file :

+It loads default url for service,
+It does the default image for demo
+It has a default MRID it will insert.
+Note, you can comment out/remove this item